-The website is part of Barberyn’s on-going initiatives to preserve the medicinal plants that form the foundation for Ayurveda medicine.
-In line with this objective, we at Barberyn grow medicinal plants in several locations throughout Sri Lanka, some of which are listed below:
+The project forms part of Barberyn’s on-going initiative to preserve those plants that form the foundation of Ayurveda.
+To address this objective, Barberyn is growing medicinal plants in six locations which are designated in the Map to the right.

-- The extensive grounds of Barberyn Ayurveda Resorts – in the intermediate zone.
+- Weligama - Barberyn Ayurveda Resorts – in the intermediate zone.

-We welcome you to this exciting project and we hope to continue to learn and share ideas and knowledge about the amazing botanical treasures we have on this island.
+We welcome you to this exciting project and look forward to learning and sharing ideas regarding the amazing medicinal treasures present on the island of Sri Lanka.

-- Choosing the most commonly used medicinal plants of Sri Lanka, and finding their scientific names, the families they belong to, and their common English names along with their Sinhala (local) names from various books and databases.
+- Choosing the most commonly used medicinal plants of Sri Lanka, and searching for their scientific names, the families they belong to, and their common English names along with their Sinhala (local) names from published literature and databases.

-- Finding the English names was a very time consuming task as most plants did not have English names designated to them, or they were not readily available in the standard texts.
+- Finding the English names is a time-consuming task as most plants did not have English names designated to them, or they were not readily available in the standard texts.

 - Keeping up with changes as this will be an on-going project evolving with time.

-- Arranging the list of plants in alphabetical order according to the families they belong to.
+- Arranging the list of plants in alphabetical order.

 - Giving each species of plants a ‘status’, [i.e., endemic, native, naturalized exotic, only under cultivation]

-- Checking with great care, the information already available on medicinal plants in Sri Lanka.
+- Checking the status with great care, using the information already available on medicinal plants in Sri Lanka.

-- Our main objective for this task was to show the key features of each plant which are used in the identification of any particular ‘species’ of plants, bearing in mind to show the artistic value of the photographs in relation to the natural beauty of the plants.
+- Our main objective for this task was to show the key features which are used in the identification of any particular ‘species’ of plants, bearing in mind to show the artistic value of the photographs in relation to the natural beauty of the plants.

-- Priority had to be given to the ‘habit’ of each plant by which we mean the nature of the whole plant.
+- Priority had to be given to the ‘growth habit’ of each plant.